-Problem Possible cause and recommended solution device status information field will indicate Recording Data.
-If the sensor isn't recording, activate in the software.
-Verify specific measurements have been enabled for sampling and recording.
-NOTE: Data is recorded in time sequence.
+Problem Possible cause and recommended solution NOTE: Data is recorded in time sequence.
 If measurements are set to different sample rates, not all time intervals will include a reading from each output that is being recorded.
 3.5 sensor data recorded in binary format When data recording is started the user can choose between CSV and Binary output formats.
-If the data is recorded in Binary format it will require a translation program that utilizes the LORD MicroStrain $^{\circledR}$ MIP $^{\intercal}$ Data Communications Protocol to make it readable.
+If the data is recorded in Binary format it will require a translation program that utilizes the LORD MicroStrain ® MIP TM Data Communications Protocol to make it readable.
 3.6 sensor has been magnetized Contact or close proximity with magnets may disrupt the sensor operation and cause magnetization of internal components, which can affect magnetometer performance.
 If magnetization is suspected, use a degaussing tool to demagnetize.
 3.7 sensor is damaged With the sensor in a static neutral position data, look for baseline offset or drift on the IMU sensor outputs.
 Sensor damage can occur as a result of excessive g- force other conditions outside of its operating specifications.